The Speckled Wood Butterfly, Pararge aegeria

 Speckled Wood butterfly egg

-The egg featured above was seen being laid in our garden on a seemingly unappetizing scrap of Annual Meadow Grass (Poa annua) sprouting from an otherwise baron stone wall surrounding a little pond.
+The egg featured above was laid in a Cornish garden on a seemingly unappetizing scrap of Annual Meadow Grass (Poa annua) sprouting from an otherwise barren stone wall surrounding a little pond.

 Other Butterfly caterpillars can be seen in the Butterfly Caterpillar Galleries and species pages.